lerokko/gridutil/README.md

 - Generate a continuous grid of markers trough the entire world.
 - Start, stop, and pause, grid generation via functions (or advance them step by step)
-- A function tag will be called that you can hook your datapacks function into.
+- A function tag will be called that you can hook your datapacks functions into.
 Functions under this tag will be ran `as` and `at` any marker that needs to be populated.
 - Configurable grid size via scoreboard
 - Configurable origin (offset + y-level) via scoreboard
-- Configurable grid cell population per tick (default 1) to not lag server
+- Configurable grid cell population per tick (default 1) to not lag servers

 ## Planned features

 - Teleport support.
-(Multiplayer is already supported but all player have to start at spawn/origin)
+(Multiplayer is already supported but all players have to start at spawn/origin)
 - 3D cell grid
-- independent dimensions (height width, depth) of the grid cells (currently only squares are supported)
+- independent cell dimensions (height width, depth) for the grid (currently only squares are supported)

 ## Installation

 Either enable the datapack alongside any datapack that needs it or "shade" it into said datapack.
-That means bundling gridutil as a dependency inside your onw datapacks.
+That means bundling gridutil as a dependency inside your own datapacks.
 This can be easily done by copying the `"data/gridutil"` folder inside you own datapacks `data` folder.

 ## Usage